thraxil/restclient/README.markdown

 With any of those, if you add a return_resp=True argument, restclient will make the request like normal and then return the raw httplib2 response object.
-You'll have to extract the response body yourself, but you'll also have access to the HTTP response codes, etc. If you need finer grain control of the request, you are encouraged to just use httplib2 directly.
+You'll have to extract the response body yourself, but you'll also have access to the HTTP response codes, etc.

+For finer grained control over the httplib2 library use the keyword 'httplib_params' to supply a dict of key/value pairs.
+This will be passed unadulterated as parameters to httplib2.Http().

 Credits
 =======